 I am evangelising Kris Roberston’s quote: “No matter how much you already know about your client, every new session see him as a new/changed person.”

 I am very happy to notice that the coaching momentum is growing within organisations too and coaching skills are a very useful set of tools that add value to the CV.

-If you're interested in finding out more about coaching, just like Tania did, start by joining our free two-day Foundations in Life Coaching course.
-Dates and locations here.
+If you're interested in finding out more about coaching, just like Tania did, start by joining us in our interactive live webinar.
+Choose from available dates here.